 Should we book well in advance?

 It is strongly recommanded to book your stay well in advance.
 However, it is possible to reserve a camping site a few days in advance or even on site.
 In that case, you should be aware that your options regarding the camping site and boat crossing schedule could be restricted.
-Reservations start every year on April 1 and are only possible by phone.
+Because of COVID-19, reservations will exceptionnaly start on May 1st 2020 and will only be possible by phone.

 Are gift certificates available?